neesjanvaneck/VOSviewer-Online-Docs/docs/user-interface/control-panel.md

 ![Normalization method drop down list](/docs/assets/images/normalization_method.png)

-Use the **Normalization method** drop down list to determine how the strength of the links between items is normalized in the layout and clustering techniques used by VOSviewer Online:
+Use the **Normalization method** drop down list to determine how the strength of the links between the items in a network is normalized in the layout and clustering techniques used by VOSviewer Online:

 - **No normalization**.
 Do not perform a normalization.
 In general, this is not recommended.